arkOScloud/genesis/README.md

 For more information see the [Getting Started](http://arkos.io/doc/getting-started/) page.

 Running Genesis from this Github repo is advised ONLY for development purposes.
-If you do this you will need the following Python modules: `pyOpenSSL`, `gevent`, `lxml`, `ntplib`, `python-iptables`, and `pyparsing`.
+If you do this you will need the following Python modules: `pyOpenSSL`, `gevent`, `lxml`, `ntplib`, `python-iptables`, and `python-nginx`.
 Once you've cloned this repo, just run `genesis-panel` with root privileges to run a server live in stdout. `genesis-panel -d` and `genesis-panel -s` manually starts and stops the daemon respectively.

 ## Writing Plugins